petrvelicka/simpsolv/README.md

 You can choose from two options:

 1. Reading the input from a file -- run the program with the file name as a parameter
-2. (_Is broken as for now_) Inputting the data manually from stdin.
-If so, do not pass any parameters via command line
+2. Inputting the data manually from stdin.
+If so, do not pass any parameters via command line.
+After entering all constraints and target function press `Ctrl+D` -- to close the stdin and start solving the problem

 ## Input example